-- Targets are well-lit. - Doors or entries to the range are locked or blocked from the inside.

-- Fire exits are not blocked. - Equipment is properly sized for the girls. - Compound bows are offered in both right- and left-handed models, are the proper size, and have the correct draw weight for the girls. - Only target tip arrows are used, never broadhead/hunting tips.
+- Targets are well-lit. - Doors or entries to the range are locked or blocked from the inside. - Fire exits are not blocked. - Equipment is properly sized for the archers. - Bows are offered in both right- and left-handed models, are the proper size, and have the correct draw weight for the participants. - Only target tip arrows are used, never broadhead/hunting tips.